philipturner/home-built-stm/README.md

 - Takes multiple attempts with the iron to get a hit that will break the short
 - Good when one of the pins connects to the ground plane, and the soldering iron wouldn’t have enough heat.
 The hot air gun is a localized heat source with more thermal energy.

-### TODO: Format these notes and upload the images
+### TODO: Format the notes and images.
+Some of them can be left as bulleted lists.
+Focus on formatting the images first.

 Plan for today:
 - (1) Practice with blank, fresh board